Passion for spice cake since more than 150 years

 - Intelligent automated cutting and packaging machines entered the company.

-Anyone visiting Vondelmolen today sees a very modern company where a great deal of attention is paid to innovation and sustainability.
+Anyone visiting Vondelmolen today sees a modern company where a great deal of attention is paid to innovation and sustainability.
 Yet it is still a real family business led by Jan Borms, the fifth generation steering Vondelmolen.

 Today the factory has around 90 employees and annually produces around 7 million kilograms of spice cake in various varieties.
 The majority of our spice cake is exported, with France as our main export market.
 But even in Japan and America, people are more and more discovering our Belgian spice cake.